hed-standard/hed-examples/docs/source/BidsAnnotationQuickStart.md

 BIDS uses `n/a` to designate values that should be ignored.

-The BIDS specification also mentions several optional columns, but validation of appropriate use is not done.
+The BIDS specification also mentions several optional columns, but validation of appropriate use is not done by the BIDS validator.

 The exception is the optional `HED` column, which is used for event-specific annotations and verified with the BIDS validator.

 Users are also free to add their own columns to any `events.tsv` file.
 This flexibility in the format of the `events.tsv` files is necessary to accommodate the variety of possible events across the spectrum of BIDS datasets, but it complicates data handling for downstream users, who won't know the meaning of these events.

-Luckily, BIDS has provided a mechanism for describing events in a machine-understandable, validated format using JSON sidecars and HED (Hierarchical Event Descriptors).
+Luckily, BIDS provides a mechanism for describing events in a machine-understandable, validated format using JSON sidecars and HED (Hierarchical Event Descriptors).